Sales

 You can validate (and revalidate) their needs, budget, and your own assumptions to confidently decide which opportunity is worth the chase.
 This keeps your pipeline momentum going and the close rate growing positively.

-If you’re stuck on what qualification criteria to choose for different stages, our comprehensive qualification checklist will help!
+If you're stuck on what qualification criteria to choose for different stages, our lead qualification checklist will help!

 3. Focus on the Next Steps